espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/working_with_software_containerisation.md

 ### First example with docker: executing a containerised version of `CASA`

-Pull of the image from a public repository of images in DockerHub:
+Pull of the image from a public repository of images in DockerHub (https://hub.docker.com/r/amigahub/casa):

 ```
-docker pull amigahub/casa:6.5
+docker pull amigahub/casa:6.5.0
 ```

 Run the container based on the this image:

 ```
-docker run -it casa:6.5
+docker run -it amigahub/casa:6.5.0 ./casa-6.5.0-15-py3.6/bin/casa
 ```

 Show containers running and the list of images pulled: